awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-user.md

  Every AMQP 0\-9\-1 client connection has an associated user which must be authenticated\.
 Each client connection also targets a virtual host \(vhost\) for which the user must have a set of permissions\.
 A user may have permission to **configure**, **write** to, and **read** from queues and exchanges in a vhost\.
 User credentials, and the target vhost are specified at the time the connection is established\.

- When you first create a RabbitMQ broker, Amazon MQ uses the username and password you provide to create a RabbitMQ user with the `administrator` tag\.
+ When you first create an Amazon MQ for RabbitMQ broker, Amazon MQ uses the username and password you provide to create a RabbitMQ user with the `administrator` tag\.
 You can then add and manage users via the RabbitMQ [management API](https://pulse.mozilla.org/api/) or the RabbitMQ web console\.
 You can also use the RabbitMQ web console or the management API to set or modify user permissions and tags\.

 **Note**
 RabbitMQ users will not be stored or displayed via the Amazon MQ [Users](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/brokers-broker-id-users.html) API\.